Technology and products

 A new class of drugs

-Inositec is building a pipeline of first-in-class drugs based on inositol phosphate (IP6), with lead programs targeting vascular and renal calcification disorders, several of which have orphan approval pathways, as well as Clostridium difficile infection (CDI).
+Inositec is building a pipeline of first-in-class drugs based on inositol phosphate (IP6), with lead programs targeting cardiovascular and renal calcification disorders, as well as Clostridium difficile infection (CDI).
 These Inositune™ molecules have been fine-tuned to address specific therapeutic indications.

 Inositec is developing drug candidates based on IP6 that have been designed specifically to possess superior potency and pharmacokinetics that will provide significant patient benefit.